andrew-yangy/ng-email/README.md

 #### Configuration

-To start this application, you need a ``.env`` which includes the email providers configurations.
+To start this application, you need a ``.env`` which includes the email provider configurations.

 Create a ``.env`` file in the root directory of the project.
 Add Sendgrid and Mailgun keys on new lines in the form of NAME=VALUE.
 For example: